TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 account with administrator privileges, it is often an indication of a misconfiguration.

-As an indicator, if you see a *Template* entry under the *WEB* :ref:`Module menu <backend-modules-structure>` or a section *ADMIN TOOLS*, you definitely have the wrong permissions as an editor and you should get in touch with the system provider to solve this issue.
+As an indicator, if you see a *Template* entry under the :guilabel:`Web` :ref:`Module menu <backend-modules-structure>` or a section :guilabel:`Admin Tools`, you definitely have the wrong permissions as an editor and you should get in touch with the system provider to solve this issue.

 .. include:: /Images/AutomaticScreenshots/AdminTools/EditorAdminPrivileges.rst.txt